j-rigg/LDBrazil-public/README.md

-# LDBrazil Privacy Policy
+# Privacy Policy for Local Dictionaries

 I do not want or collect your personal data.

-LDBrazil works offline and never needs internet access.
+My apps work offline and never need internet access.